 2 14 oz cans chicken broth

-1 T dried parsley (or about 1/4 C fresh)
+1 tablespoon dried parsley (or about 1/4 cup fresh)

-Add in canned tomatoes (including all the juice), the drained beans, and the chicken broth.
+When turkey is cooked through, add in canned tomatoes (including all the juice), the drained beans, and the chicken broth.
 Add oregano and basil and bring to a boil.
-Reduce heat to a simmer and simmer for at least 10 minutes, and up to 20.
+Reduce heat to a low simmer and simmer for at least 10 minutes, and up to 20.

 Right before serving, roughly chop spinach and add to pot.
 Stir until wilted and then season soup with additional salt and pepper as needed.
 Ladle into bowls and top with freshly grated Parmesan cheese.